chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/architecture.md

 ![Who uses a design system](/design-systems-for-developers/design-system-consumers.jpg)

-## Set up our repository with create-react-app and GitHub
+## Set up a repository in GitHub

 React is the most popular view layer according to the [State of JS](https://stateofjs.com/) survey.
-An overwhelming number of Storybooks use React, so we’re using it in this tutorial along with the [create-react-app](https://github.com/facebook/create-react-app) boilerplate.
+An overwhelming number of Storybooks use React, so we’re using it in this tutorial to build our design system.

 In your command line, run the following commands: